rioastamal/installer-vscode-for-web/README.md

 ## How to change the password?

-To change your VS Code password, on the host machine edit a config file located at `$HOME/.config/code-server/config.yaml`.
+To change your VS Code password, edit a config file located at `/home/vscode/.config/code-server/config.yaml`.

 ```
 bind-addr: 127.0.0.1:8080